Jasmine-Energy/pools-contracts/docs/JasminePoolFactory.md

 function updatePoolsBaseURI(string newPoolsURI) external nonpayable
 ```

 Allows pool managers to update the base URI of pools

 *No validation is done on the new URI.
-Onus is on caller to ensure the new      URI is valid emits PoolsBaseURIChanged *
+Onus is on caller to ensure the new      URI is validemits PoolsBaseURIChanged*

 #### Parameters